mohit2978/Devops/024.jenkins-3/0000notes.md

 In real-time we build job manually , we do not build automatically whenever change happens automatic build is not done!!

-In tomcat directory bin folder we have startup.sh ,s o go to that directorya and run this
+In tomcat directory bin folder we have startup.sh ,so go to that directorya and run this

     sh startup.sh

 To stop use shutdown.sh

-jenkins

-id-mohit

-pass-2978

-go to manage jenkins>system

-in jenkins url change ip to new ip of ec2-machine!!

 >Note:Also chnage ip of tomcat in job!! where u want to deploy